RedditRecs

 Reddit Icon

-imtellingm0m • 9 days ago
+imtellingm0m • about 2 months ago

 Micro led is a rich person con it’s not better tactix all the way if those are the 2 you’re considering